Struggling with a chronic illness? You are not alone and Healthy U can help!

 National studies of the Healthy U program have found significant, measurable improvements in the health and quality of life of adults who participated in the program.
 Participants have reported significant improvements in exercise, symptom management, communication with physicians, fatigue, disability, and activities limitations.
 Additionally, participants spent fewer days in the hospital compared with those who did not participate in the program.
 The program is also shown to reduce health care costs, including $714 per person savings in emergency room visits and hospital utilization.

 Healthy U facilitators come from a variety of backgrounds: some are adults who have personal experience managing a chronic condition, and others are professionals (nurses, care managers, health educators, etc.).
 Regardless of their background, Healthy U leaders receive training and course materials at no cost.

 New Healthy U host locations are also needed.
 For information about hosting the Healthy U program, call Elaine at (513) 226-1585.

 Healthy U is an important part of Council on Aging’s mission to help people live independently in their homes and communities.
 In southwest Ohio, COA trains Healthy U facilitators and has a coordinator on staff who helps organize and promote workshops across COA’s service area (Butler, Clermont, Clinton, Hamilton and Warren counties).
-Since 2014, COA has trained 27 Healthy U facilitators and more than 440 adults with a variety of on-going conditions have participated 45 workshops throughout southwest Ohio.
+Since 2010, COA has trained approximately 90 Healthy U facilitators and more than 2,700 adults with a variety of on-going health conditions, including diabetes, cancer and heart disease, have participated in workshops throughout southwest Ohio.